 “They’re ready to make me teacher of the year, when you deserve all the credit,” she compliments me.

 “Thank you for feeding my addiction.
-I need that rush from performing.”
+I need the rush from performing.”

 “It’s a gift, Andy.
 Never disparage it.”